 With Northern Homestead we want to be an inspiration to all cold climate homesteaders and winter gardeners.
-We write about growing, raising, preserving, and preparing our own real food, along with some food for thoughts.
+We write about growing, preserving, and preparing our own real food, from the garden to the table.

 We both grew up on mostly self-sufficient homesteads in central Asia, and had to learn early how to grow and preserve our own food and care for animals.
 We lived a simple life and made the most out of what we had.
 Urban homesteading was what our parents did and what we considered to be normal life.
 After living in Asia and Europe we now reside in North America and strive to go back to this simple ‘normal life’ of urban homesteading.

 Our Northern Homestead is in the foothills of the Rocky Mountains in Alberta, Canada – plant hardiness zone 3A, elevation 1,037 m (3,402 ft), yep it’s cold here.
-True to the saying “Bloom Where You Are Planted” we try to make the best of it.
 We turned our home into a homestead, our yard into a garden and the old garage into a food production place.

 Allow us to show you around a little

 Under Growing you will find cold climate (Zone 3) gardening tips and ideas.
 We grow food using organic methods.
 A Greenhouse is almost a must have in a northern climate to overcome our biggest foe – cold and frost.
 We also grow indoors hydroponically all winter long.

 Under Raising we share our experience with keeping backyard chickens and trying our hands on bees.
 We are currently an animal free homestead, except for our sweet cat.